About the library

 - The Writing Center, a free service for currently enrolled students, faculty and staff to aid with all types of writing, ranging from assigned papers to resumes to Powerpoint presentations.

 - The Digital Media Center, which lends digital equipment in addition to providing two video editing stations and a sound recording booth available to the campus community.

 The Library is the heart of the University’s intellectual experience.
 We affirm the St. Edward's University mission and its foundations within the Holy Cross tradition to educate and inspire students to be lifelong learners.
 We acquire, preserve, and make accessible credible resources, teach the effective use of information, support the discovery, analysis, and creation of knowledge, develop innovative services, and apply new information technologies to achieve a single overarching purpose: to serve the needs of our users.

 We'll find you a copy of a book or article and have it delivered to our library for you to check out.
 For articles, you'll receive an electronic copy of the article.
 The delivery time varies, depending on how available the item is at other libraries.

 If you're in a rush, we can issue you a TexShare card that you can use to check out books from other Texas libraries, including the University of Texas and Austin Community College.

-If the book or video you need is something you think the library really ought to just own, go ahead and suggest a purchase, and we will see what we can do about adding it.
+If the book or video you need is something you think the library really ought to just own, fill out this form and we will see what we can do about adding it.